music

 On the New British Jazz Moment

 A word about context, because context matters.
-The wave of British jazz that emerged in the early 2010s and has been building since — Yussef Dayes, Moses Boyd, Nubya Garcia, Shabaka Hutchings, Ezra Collective and their orbits — did not emerge from nowhere.
+The wave of British jazz that emerged in the early 2010s and has been building since, Yussef Dayes, Moses Boyd, Nubya Garcia, Shabaka Hutchings, Ezra Collective and their orbits, did not emerge from nowhere.
 It emerged from specific institutions, from Tomorrow's Warriors and the Jazz Refreshers' late-night sessions, from Dalston Jazz Bar and similar spaces, from communities of musicians who were in dialogue with each other and with diasporic musical traditions that British mainstream culture had undervalued.
 Dayes is a product of this ecosystem and its most visible current standard-bearer.

 The best argument for Yussef Dayes is Yussef Dayes.
 Play the records.
 Watch the live footage.
 Let the drumming do what it does.
 The argument makes itself, more efficiently than any words, with a clarity that language can only gesture toward.
-The music is the point.
-I've been pointing at it for as long as I've known about it.
-I'll keep pointing.

 The vocabulary keeps expanding.
-Each record adds new words to the language he's building.
+Each record adds new words to the language he is building.
 Each live show adds new dimensions to the language the records captured.
 Following Yussef Dayes is the experience of watching a musical language develop in real time, which is one of the most exciting things available to a listener.
 I intend to keep following for as long as the language keeps developing.
 Which I suspect is a very long time.

 View all